ymichel/Geolocation-Plugin/readme.txt

 Since Google changed their policy in terms of maps usage, one needs to have a Goole Maps API key to use this plugin.
 You may obtain a key via google cloud plattform.
 Make sure, you have activated "Maps JavaScript API" as well as "Geocoding API".

-If you struggle wnle installing it or have feature requests, please feel free to drop a support request anytime.
+If you struggle while installing it or have feature requests, please feel free to drop a support request anytime.
 I M more than halpy to help you.

 == Installation ==